 Kerala and Goa usually receive very heavy rain during the monsoon.
-It does dampen plans of exploring the state of Kerala or relaxing on the beaches of Goa.
+It does reduce opportunities of exploring the state of Kerala or relaxing on the beaches of Goa.
 When it rains it will rain for hours, it will be heavy, and it may rain for an entire day.
 Then it can clear up for a couple of days and not rain at all.

 However, the countryside comes alive during these months.
 It is gorgeously green and the rivers and lakes are teeming with water.
 Since it can get still pretty hot and very humid, especially close to the seaside, the hill stations become popular destinations among domestic tourists.
 Wayanad, Munnar and Thekkady in Kerala offer lush green nature and mesmerising views.

 Visit Goa and Kerala in August if you want to enjoy off-season discounts, stay at a lovely luxury resort for less than half the cost and enjoy having the place to yourself.
 Having a swim in the ocean might be a little dangerous due to the strong currents coming with the south-west monsoon but many of the discounted resorts have pools.